Top WPP shareholder says to back re-election of board at AGM

-LONDON, June 12 (Reuters) - Top WPP shareholder Harris Associates said on Tuesday it would back the re-election of the board of the advertising company, which has faced criticism over its handling of the departure of founder Martin Sorrell.
+LONDON (Reuters) - Top WPP (WPP.L) shareholder Harris Associates said on Tuesday it would back the re-election of the board of the advertising company, which has faced criticism over its handling of the departure of founder Martin Sorrell.

 “We are supporting the board (on re-election),” David Herro, Chief Investment Officer of international equity at U.S.-based Harris said in emailed comments to Reuters ahead of the company’s annual meeting on Wednesday.